oxmc/TikTok-API-PHP/README.md

 - `getMusicFeed` - Get music feed `getMusicFeed($music_id,$maxCursor)`
 - `getVideoByID` - Get video by ID `getVideoByID($video_id)`
 - `getVideoByUrl` - Get video by URL `getVideoByUrl($video_url)`
-- `getNoWatermark` - Get no watermark for video by URL `getNoWatermark($video_url)` *(only works for videos before 28th July 2020).
-Private API server availbale on subscription that works for all TikTok posts*

 `$maxCursor` defaults to `0`, and is offset for results page. `maxCursor` for next page is exposed on current page call feed data.